JoeE09/JoeE09.github.io/projects/sleep-trend-analyzer.md

 # Div
 ### Overview and System Design
 My goal is to create a system to better understand my sleep habits so I can take steps to improve my sleep health.
-I plan to do the following: className="text-md text-gray-700"
+Here is my plan: className="text-md text-gray-700"
 # Div className="ml-4"
-- Develop a system to track variables related to sleep quality
+- **Data Collection:** System to extract raw data from various sources.
-- Use data visualization and machine learning to find relationships between my habits and sleep quality
+- **Data Storage & Transformation:** Transform raw data into a unified format and store it in a database keyed by sleep session.
-- Apply the insights I discover to improve my overall sleep quality
+- **Analysis & Action:** Create dashboards and algorithms to uncover practical steps to improve my sleep quality based on the data.
 # Div/

 ## Variables To Track className="font-semibold text-customGreen text-xl"